TLDR – getting sunshine on your balls significantly increases testosterone.

 Maybe your genitals contain a higher concentration of vitamin D receptors or maybe being naked makes a man psychologically feel more primal, resulting in a T-boost.
 Science has not investigated this yet.

-There are many, many causes contributing to the decline of population testosterone levels, but one factor I believe stands out and is not getting talked about is the simultaneous, coinciding world-wide pandemic of vitamin D deficiency.
+There are many, many causes contributing to the decline of population testosterone levels, but one factor that I believe stands out and is not getting talked about is the simultaneous, coinciding world-wide pandemic of vitamin D deficiency.

 I have a big, growing list of studies documenting population vitamin D levels studies all over the world.
 Right now there are 46 studies included in my list and they are all bad.
 Wherever these studies get done in the world, the conclusion is always that there is an alarming rate of vitamin D deficiency and the overwhelming majority of people have inadequate levels for maintaining good health.